Petre-Gabriel/greenlight/docs.md

 <p gl-bind="username"></p>
 ```

-Now, everytime the username changes, it will update the `p` element.
+Now, every time the username changes, it will update the `p` element.
 **NOTE**: It doesn't not accept any HTML and will treat it as a plain text because it is not safe to pass plain markup to the DOM.

 ## Scope